 Table 1 illustrates which labels were the most associated with the Alta-controversy during these first four years.

 These tables enable us to see which of our fifty or, so labels were describing some characteristics on the sentences across different years.
 That “rettsak” is the top-scoring label in this period can be explained by the fact that there were several trials in 1983 that were related to the Alta-controversy.
-For the sceptics among you, this indicate that our labels are indeed on to something, and not just meaningless numbers thrown into a computational void.
+It is also a strong indication that this methodology can detect some larger trends.
 The most prominent of these was the trial against the four leaders of the “Folkeaksjonen”, where they were they condemned for insurrection.

 While the trials found the members and leaders of “Folkeaksjonen” guilty of insurrection, we find no indication that these convictions changed the narrative framing of the Alta-controversy in the newspapers.
-While Edy calls trials, commissions and policy changes for “redressive acts” where the political elite attempts to give new meanings to conflicts, these often fail for a number of reasons.
+While Edy calls trials, commissions, and policy changes “redressive acts” where the political elite attempts to give new meanings to conflicts, these often fail for several reasons.
 If trials are to be successful in given new meaning to the conflicts, this depends on the legitimacy of the court.
 While the court system in Norway generally enjoys great trust in the population, it appears that the prosecution of Folkeaksjonen as insurrection appeared exaggerated, considering the non-violent nature of the protests.
 This is illustrated in newspapers by putting the indictment in quotation marks and creating allegories to the previous time which the paragraph was used during the inter-war period on labour union leaders, as these individuals emerged as prominent politicians after the Second World War.
-In this sense, the leaders of “Folkeaksjonen” are framed as morally superior to the authorities and ahead of their time, while the authorities, on the contrary, seem reactionary, and the verdict is interpreted as another example of the use of excessive force. .
-If trials are “redressive acts” as Edy claims, in the case of the Alta-controversy, not only did it fail establishing the authority’s narrative of the event, but the trials additionally had a contraproductive effect, further undermining their view of the event.
+In this sense, the leaders of “Folkeaksjonen” are framed as morally superior to the authorities and ahead of their time, while the authorities, on the contrary, seem reactionary, and the verdict is interpreted as another example of the use of excessive force.
+If trials are “redressive acts” as Edy claims, in the case of the Alta-controversy, not only did it fail establishing the authority’s narrative of the event, but the trials additionally had a contra productive effect, further undermining their view of the event.
 This is furthermore reflected by the labels shown in table 1, which emphasize the excessiveness of the authorities.
+It also calls into question the political elites’ ability to reframe the memory of events as they intended.

-Another event that had the potential to significantly alter the framing of the Alta-controversy was the Sami Commission report of 1984.
-This commission was put down as a response to the hunger strikes of 1979 to investigate the question of Sami's rights.
-However, the report was not followed by the Sami perspective becoming the leading frame of interpretation of the Alta-controversy in the years following the event.
-While there was a small rise in the Sami perspective framings in 1984, as seen in Figure 2, a closer inspection showed that these were mostly related to the screening of a Sami documentary the same year.
-While the proposition of the committee included major expansions for Sami political and juridical rights, such as the inclusion of the Sami minority in the constitution and the establishment of a Sami Parliament, it was not followed by a major debate on the issue of Sami rights.
+Another event that had the potential to significantly alter the framing of the Alta-controversy was the Sámi Commission report of 1984.
+This commission was created as a response to the hunger strikes of 1979 to investigate the question of Sámi's rights.
+However, the report was not followed by the Sámi perspective becoming the leading frame of interpretation of the Alta-controversy in the years following the event.
+While there was a small rise in the Sámi perspective framings in 1984, as seen in Figure 2, a closer inspection showed that these were mostly related to the screening of a Sámi documentary the same year.
+While the proposition of the committee included major expansions for Sámi political and juridical rights, such as the inclusion of the Sámi minority in the constitution and the establishment of a Sámi Parliament, it was not followed by a major debate on the issue of Sámi rights.
 This can be explained by the fact that the report merely contained propositions which had to be elaborated to actual laws and policies, and then be passed on by the parliament.
-In this sense, the uncertainty of the outcome of these propositions could be the reason that the commission report did not make Sami framings the main meaning of the Alta-controversy.
+In this sense, the uncertainty of the outcome of these propositions could be the reason that the commission report did not make Sámi framings the main meaning of the Alta-controversy.